When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Sky Stream & Remote Living Room front

-Sky Stream will set you back either £26 or £29 per month, depending on whether you sign up for an 18-month contract, or prefer a 31-day rolling contract you can cancel at any time.
-Both carry a setup fee (despite not actually needing an engineer to visit your house and install it): £20 for anyone taking out an 18-month contract, or £40 for those on 31-day contracts.
+Sky Stream will set you back either £26 or £29 per month.
+The cost depends on if you sign up for an 18-month contract, or prefer a 31-day rolling contract.
+You can cancel the latter at any time.
+Both carry a setup fee (despite not actually needing an engineer to visit your house and install it).
+The fee is £20 for anyone taking out an 18-month contract, or £40 for those on 31-day contracts.

 The base package includes Sky Ultimate TV and Netflix Basic, with content delivered in HD.
-You’ll need to pay extra if you want UHD visuals, which also come bundled with Dolby Atmos audio for supported content.
+You’ll need to pay extra if you want Ultra HD at 60fps, which also comes bundled with Dolby Atmos audio.
+Provided the content supports it, of course.
 Sky Cinema and Sky Sports add-ons are also available.

 Sky Stream puck design and features